+The Holy Sacrifice of the Mass is the Church’s central act of Divine Worship.
 We invite you to join us in our Eucharistic celebration and be nourished by the grace of God.
 At its heart, the Eucharist is a sacrament of communion, bringing us closer to God and to our brother and sisters in the Body of Christ.
 If we live the fruits of the Eucharist in our daily lives, we will fill our families and our communities with the life-giving qualities that the Liturgy brings: hospitality, concern for the poor and vulnerable, self-offering, and thanksgiving.
-For more information on how to connect your life to the liturgy download this resource produced by the United States Conference of Catholic Bishops: Liturgy and Life

 At St. Mary’s, our Sunday liturgies are celebrated in English with some bilingual music in English and Spanish.
+Latin, the Church’s mother tongue, is also used in much of the music that is sung during the liturgy.
 On some occasions, masses may be celebrated with a greater bilingual emphasis or entirely in Spanish, such as the celebrations for Our Lady of Guadalupe on December 12th or for weddings and funerals at the request of the family.

-First Fridays of the Month after the 12 Noon Mass.
+First Fridays of the Month after the 12:05 PM Mass.

 Free parking is available for parishioners and visitors attending Mass and sponsored events at St. Mary’s Basilica.
 Our parking garage is located on 5th Street between Van Buren Street and Monroe Street.